Shih Tzu Lhasa Apso Rescue

 Yes, one could go to a Pet Store to purchase a papered Pup for a little more then the

-donation a Rescue Group may request---and be responsible for encouraging the Puppy Mill
+donation a Rescue Group may request---and be responsible for encouraging the Puppy

-folks.
+trouble some folks.
 (See NBC's report on "Petstore Puppies"

 http://www.msnbc.com/news/399912.asp#BODY)

-However, even if the plight of the pup's mother didn't concern them, if their motivation was to
+However, even if the plight of the pup's mother didn't concern them, if their motivation

-systems, and unstable temperaments.
+compromised immune systems, and unstable temperaments.
 (See "Pet Store Puppies":

 http://www.kerryblues.org/RESCUE/WHYNOT.HTML)

-Prospective Pet Owners could also seek a Reputable Breeder, pay $500-1000 for a puppy
+Prospective Pet Owners could also seek a Reputable Breeder, pay $500-1000 for a

-properly vet their new pet, (to neuter, vaccinate, etc.).
+to properly vet their new pet, (to neuter, vaccinate, etc.).

 IF YOU REALLY CARED ABOUT THESE DOGS AND TRULY CARED IF THEY FOUND